Bryan Dabo: Fiorentina

 On 30 January 2018, he joined Fiorentina, signing a three-and-a-half-year contract.
 He scored his first Serie A goal in a 3–2 away win against Genoa, netting the winner.
 His second goal came in the 2018/2019 season, in a 3–1 victory in the derby against Empoli.

 Loan to SPAL

 On 13 January 2020, he joined SPAL on loan with an option to purchase.

 Benevento

 In September 2020, Dabo joined newly promoted side Benevento on a permanent deal.
 He signed a 2-year deal with the Stregoni.

 Çaykur Rizespor

 On 19 July 2021, he signed a three-year contract with an additional one-year option with Turkish club Çaykur Rizespor.

 Aris

 On 5 July 2022, Dabo joined Aris on a two-year deal.

 International career

 Dabo was born in France to a Burkinabé father and a Malian mother.
 He represented the France national under-21 football team once, in a friendly in 2013.
 He was called up to the Burkina Faso national football team, and the Mali national football team in 2016.
-He made his debut for Burkina Faso on 22 March 2018.
+He officially accept his first call up to senior national team in March 2018, and made his debut for Burkina Faso on 22 March 2018.

 Personal life

 On 21 November 2020 he tested positive for COVID-19.

+Outside of his playing career, Dabo established and leads the football agency "La Source Management", which focuses on representing and developing young football talents.